elcriz/ADHDo/README.md

 - **Smart Todo Ordering**: New todos automatically appear at the top of the list for immediate focus
 - **Drag & Drop Reordering**: Touch-friendly drag and drop for reordering open todos with mobile optimization
 - **Status Management**: Toggle between open and completed todos
-- **Toast Notifications**: Non-obstructive feedback for user actions with completion/incompletion notifications
+- **Toast Notifications**: Non-obstructive feedback for user actions including todo completion/incompletion and tag management operations
 - **Real-time Search**: Search todos by title, description, and tags with autofocus and live filtering
 - **Date-Based Organization**: Completed todos grouped by completion date with smart headings (Today, Yesterday, etc.)
 - **Smart UI Management**: Mutual exclusivity between search and editing modes